 From everyone here at WeAreTheCity, we would like to wish you a happy Diwali!

-The festival, also know as the Festival of Lights, is an ancient Hindu festival symbolising the victory of good over evil.
-Traditionally, the festival celebrates the homecoming of Lord Rama after fourteen years in exile, having been banished with his wife and brother by his stepmother.
-While exiled Rama’s wife is captured by the 10-headed king of demons, Ravana.
-After battling to save her, they both return home and it is said they rule the land peacefully and with prosperity.
+During the festival, Hindus celebrate the homecoming of deities Rama and Sita after fourteen years in exile, having been banished with Rama’s brother by his stepmother.
+While exiled, Rama’s wife was captured by the 10-headed king of demons, Ravana.
+After battling to save her, they both return home and ever since, people light lamps at Diwali to remember that light triumphs over darkness and good triumphs over evil.

 Diwali also marks the beginning of the Hindu New Year and is held in honour of Lakshmi, the Hindu goddess of wealth and prosperity.
-For many it signifies the start of the new financial year.
-Over the next coming days, we will focus on how you can adopt the Hindu attitude and demonstrate how you can refresh your financial situation.
+For many, it signifies the start of the new financial year.
+On Diwali night, many offer prayers to Ganesh, the god representing good fortune and wisdom for the coming year.